equalframework/equal-doc/docs/architecture-concepts/authorization.md

 * PBAC (Policy-Based Access Control)

 !!! info "Other policy systems"
-    An interesting comparison of some existing policy systems can be found on [openpolicyagent.org](https://www.openpolicyagent.org/docs/latest/comparison-to-other-systems/)
+    An interesting comparison of some existing policy systems can be found on the excellent [openpolicyagent.org](https://www.openpolicyagent.org/docs/latest/comparison-to-other-systems/)

 ### Lexicon